Who we are

 Susan was the Mayor of Spelthorne.

-Martin studied physics and spent his career at the National Physical Laboratory in Teddington.
-Martin worked on several projects including research into fibre optic transmission.
+Martin studied physics at university and spent his career at the National Physical Laboratory in Teddington, where he worked on numerous projects including research into fibre optic transmission.

-Martin sits on the British Standards Institute’s committee for fibre optic communications.
-Former chair of the NPL Sports & Leisure club.
+Martin sits on the British Standards Institute’s committee for fibre optic communications and is the former chair of the NPL Sports & Leisure Club.
 Martin has been a volunteer at Kempton Steam Museum since 2016 and is involved in most aspects of the museum’s operation.
 He is currently the Chair of Operations and serves as the Caretaker Treasurer

 Jerry has volunteered at Kempton Steam Museum since 2008.
 He is Chief Engineer and oversees all the mechanical work undertaken to the engines and ancillary equipment.

 In his role, Jerry manages the Thursday team of volunteers, setting the engine operation rotas and organising the engineering works required during the winter and summer breaks.

 Stephen has volunteered at Kempton since 2008 and is actively involved with restoration projects, organising events, guided tours and engine operation.
 Stephen is the former Chair of the Kempton Great Engines Society and currently manages the marketing, including the website and social media pages.

 He has a life long passion for steam engines, engineering and history, having studied electrical & mechanical engineering at college and modern history at undergraduate and postgraduate levels.
 Stephen’s day job is Heritage Projects Manager for Habitats & Heritage in Twickenham.